 Paul’s portfolio includes photographs taken across Yorkshire and further afield.
 He has been particularly inspired by the fascinating and varied landscapes of North Yorkshire – the Yorkshire coast, the North York Moors, the Yorkshire Dales and the many and varied cities, towns and villages in the county.

 Paul has offered mounted and framed copies of his photographs for sale at shows in various locations since 2003.
 He also markets prints through this website.
 Paul’s photographs are displayed in the UK and abroad, and many customers return time and after time to add another image to their collection.
 He publishes a high quality Yorkshire calendar each year featuring a selection of his images.

 Paul Heaton’s photographs have been published in many books, magazines and calendars.
-He is commissioned each month to take photographs for Yorkshire Ridings magazine and also writes articles for the magazine.
+He wrote and published photographs each month in Yorkshire Ridings Magazine for many years.
 Paul has an extensive library of photographs taken across the length and breadth of Yorkshire, and elsewhere in the UK which are available for licence.

 He will often visit locations time and again striving to capture the essence of "place" - a combination of location, season, composition and light - rather than simply location.
 A particular view may look completely different bathed in summer sunlight and blanketed in snow.
 Paul spends time scouting locations and thinking about what conditions will show them to best advantage.
 He will then return, often more than once, until he captures a scene in the best possible light.
 This often involves getting up early, to take advantage of dawn and early morning light, or waiting until sunset, or sometimes even later.